Issue AI Analytics for Jira

 The results will be displayed in a tab called Time estimation

-• Project Administration menu, under AI Analytics
+• Project Administration menu, under AI Settings

 The following settings are available and are applicable only for the current project: